Knee Brace for Hyperextended Knee Treatment

 This enables one to easily adjust the degree of flexion/extension permitted as one’s knee hyperextension recovery progresses.
 For instance, one may need to immobilize the leg in a straight position at the onset of one’s treatment for a hyperextended knee and then allow more and more bend as one’s knee heals.

-The 13-inch brace for knee hyperextension is composed of premium-grade neoprene.
+The comfortable patellar brace for knee hyperextension is composed of premium-grade neoprene.
 This knee brace to stop hyperextension is free of latex.

 What is hyperextension of the knee?
-Quite simply, this refers to when one’s knee extends too far backward, possibly damaging ligaments, cartilage and other structures associated with stabilizing the knee.
-In severe cases, this overextension of the knee can tear the posterior cruciate ligament (PCL) that is important for preventing the tibia from moving too far behind the femur.
+Quite simply, this refers to when one’s knee extends too far backward, possibly damaging ligaments, cartilage, and other structures associated with stabilizing the knee.
+In severe cases, this overextension of the knee can tear the posterior cruciate ligament (PCL), which is important for preventing the tibia from moving too far behind the femur.

-Hyperextension knee treatment will vary depending upon the severity of one’s injury.
+Hyperextension knee treatment will vary depending on the severity of one’s injury.
 Mild hyperextension typically results in a sore knee for a few days or weeks.

 In such cases, following the steps of RICE (rest, ice, compress, elevate) is the best treatment for hyperextended knee injuries.
 Taking anti-inflammatory painkillers can also help with the pain in addition to lowering inflammation.